laiyutong/AWS/SAA-C03/README.md

 <h3>Answer 8.</h3>
 1. Create an Amazon EC2 Auto Scaling group and Application Load Balancer spanning multiple AZs for the web application instances.<br>
-2. Create new public and private subnets in the same VPC, each in a new AZ.<br>
-Create an Amazon RDS Multi-AZ DB instance in the private subnets.
+2. Create new public and private subnets in the same VPC, each in a new AZ.Create an Amazon RDS Multi-AZ DB instance in the private subnets.
 Migrate the old database contents to the new DB instance.

 <h3>Question 9.</h3>
 A website runs a custom web application that receives a burst of traffic each day at noon.<br>